 Faculty Profile for Dr. Josh Daspit

-He has over 40 articles published in outlets such as California Management Review, Corporate Governance, Entrepreneurship Theory & Practice, Family Business Review, Human Resource Management Review, Journal of Business Research, and Strategic Entrepreneurship Journal.
+He has over 40 publications in outlets such as California Management Review, Corporate Governance, Entrepreneurship Theory & Practice, Family Business Review, Human Resource Management Review, Journal of Business Research, and Strategic Entrepreneurship Journal.

-Dr. Daspit serves as an Associate Editor for Family Business Review and for Journal of Family Business Strategy.
-He also serves as the Social Media Editor of Family Business Review and is on the editorial review boards of Entrepreneurship Theory & Practice, Journal of Family Business Management, and other journals.
+Dr. Daspit serves as an Associate Editor and the Social Media Editor for Family Business Review.
+He previously served as an Associate Editor for Journal of Family Business Strategy.
+Additionally, he is on the editorial boards of Entrepreneurship Theory & Practice, Journal of Family Business Management, and several other journals.

 He has been recognized as a Family Owned Business Institute Research Scholar, and in 2020, he was recognized as the Best Advisor internationally for the Collegiate Entrepreneurs' Organization along with co-advisor, Dr. Corey Fox.
 In 2021, Dr. Daspit was honored with a Presidential Award for Excellence at Texas State University.
-Also in 2021, he was recognized as one of the "Top 40 Under 40" LGBT leaders in the United States and Canada.
+In the same year, he was recognized as one of the "Top 40 Under 40" LGBT leaders in the United States and Canada.

 Prior to joining academia, Dr. Daspit worked as a senior consultant for an international consulting firm and served as Director of Community Affairs for a member of the United States Congress.
 In addition to his current research, teaching, and service, he is an active entrepreneur.